GarimaM01/Student-Result-Management-Portal/README.md

   • Utilized MySQL database to store and retrieve data entered through the GUI.

-  • Developed the application using Java Swing, AWT and MySQL
+  • Developed the application using Java Swing, AWT and MySQL.